Amad Diallo: Rangers to sign Manchester United winger on loan for rest of season

 Rangers are close to signing Manchester United winger Amad Diallo on loan until the end of the season.

-The 19-year-old moved to Old Trafford in a deal worth around £37.2m from Atalanta last year but has made just nine appearances in all competitions this season.
+The 19-year-old moved to Old Trafford in a deal worth around £37.2m from Atalanta last year but has made just nine appearances in all competitions.

 United believe this move will be good for his development, with Diallo understood to be a part of the Premier League club's long-term plans.